chrismurrph/default-db-format/README.md

 ##### Internal version

-The current internal version is 23.
+The current internal version is 24.
 Makes sense for when dealing with snapshots.
-23 goes with "0.1.1-SNAPSHOT".
+24 goes with "0.1.1-SNAPSHOT".
 It is displayed by the HUD.
 Previous versions:

+ 24. Accepting one or many (sequential or set) for these three inputs: okay-value-maps, by-id-kw and excluded-keys
-23  Guards against parameters to `check` being put in wrong order, and hard-coding google date as data 22  Fixed bug where a `:keyword` was not recognised as data 21  Released version (announced on Om slack group)
+ 23. Guards against parameters to `check` being put in wrong order, and hard-coding google date as data
+ 22. Fixed bug where a `:keyword` was not recognised as data
+ 21. Released version (announced on Om Slack group)